-Electronic Colonialism Theory (ECT)
+Electronic Colonialism Theory

-Traditionally, mass media research looks either at select micro issues, such as agenda setting, ownership, or violence, or at a specific medium, such as print, radio, television, or the internet.
+Traditionally, mass media research looks either at select micro issues, such as agendasetting, ownership, or violence, or at a specific medium, such as print, radio, television, or the Internet.
 Only occasionally do scholars examine the macro aspects of the overall mass communication system.
 Harold Innis, Marshall McLuhan, Armand Mattelart, Jacques Ellul, Ben Bagdikian, and George Barnett are representative of the macro research school.
-The concept of NWICO offers another macro approach.
 Electronic colonialism theory reflects much of the current global concerns, particularly with reference to culture, and is a good theoretical concept with which to begin.
 It provides a theoretical frame for examining the stakeholders and transnational issues.